ncraw4d/Pewlett-Hackard-Analysis/README.md

 - Pewlitt Hackard has many senior staff positions that will need to be filled by promotions and outside hires.

 - There are 1,940 employees who qualify for the mentorship program.
-Since the company has over 50,000 employees with senior positions retiring, Pewlitt Hackard may want to consider expanding the program to allow more retiring employees to be eligible.
+Since the company has over 50,000 employees with senior positions retiring, Pewlitt Hackard may want to consider expanding the program to allow more retiring employees to be eligible to mentor.

+- The mentorship data shows that many of the employees eligible to mentor are not senior staff which means the program may not be as helpful for mentoring those positions.
+Another option Pewlitt Hackard may want to consider is capping how many non senior staff mentors there are to allow for more senior staff mentorship.

+## Summary

+There are eventually 72,458 positions that will need to be filled in this upcoming "silver tsunami".
+Unfortunately, as shown in the data there are not enough retirement-ready employees in upper management who can help mentor the next generation of employees.
+Pewlitt Hackard needs to review their criteria for this mentorship program and consider making some changes so they retain more qualified employees to mentor.